UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 # Create a new resource group if it does not exist
 try {
-    $RG = Get-AzureRmResourceGroup -Name $ResourceGroupName -Location $Location -ErrorAction 'SilentlyContinue' if ( -not $RG) {
+    $RG = Get-AzureRmResourceGroup -Name $ResourceGroupName -Location $Location -ErrorAction 'SilentlyContinue' if (-not $RG) {
         Write-Output -InputObject "Could not find the resource group, creating now..."
         New-AzureRmResourceGroup -Name $ResourceGroupName -Location $Location -Verbose
     }
     else {
-        Write-Output -InputObject "Exists."
+        Write-Output -InputObject "The resource group: $ResourceGroupName exists."
     }
 }
 catch {
-    Write-Output -InputObject "Could not query resource group." exit
+    Write-Output -InputObject "Could not query the resource group: $ResourceGroupName" Write-Error -Message "$($_.Exception.Message)"
+    exit
 }